Freskoko/INF161_H23/project/README.md

 -----------------------------------
 - *Day in month*

-<p> This coloumn would tell us what day in the month it is, but this is a bit overkill considering the other values we have, and i dont expect traffic to fluctuate a lot betwene the start and the end of the month.
+<p> This coloumn would tell us what day in the month it is, but this is a bit overkill considering the other values we have, and i dont expect traffic to fluctuate a lot between the start and the end of the month.
 </p>

 Range : 1-31